THE FIRST DISTRIBUTED MUSEUM

 Of the 135 museums across NYC, only 5 are science or math related.
 Even in San Francisco, just 3 of the 53 museums are STEM.

-MICRO was founded in 2016 by computational ecologist Amanda Schochet and producer Charles Philipp.
+MICRO was founded in 2016 by Amanda Schochet, a former computational ecologist, and Charles Philipp, a media producer.

-Our venue partners are hospitals, transit hubs, developers and organizations who believe that science and art are important.
+MICRO's venue partners are hospitals, transit hubs, developers, and organizations who believe that science and art are important.

-The first museums in MICRO’s fleet are launching across NYC in November 2017.
+The first museums in MICRO’s fleet are launching across NYC now.

-Want to know when one of the Smallest Mollusk Museums is coming to a site near you, or chase the Perpetual Motion Museum across the country?
+Want to know where the Smallest Mollusk Museums are going next, or chase the Perpetual Motion Museums across the country?